colbyj/bride-of-frankensystem/docs/reference/configuration.rst

    * - ``EXTERNAL_ID_LABEL``
      - string
      - ``"Mechanical Turk Worker ID"``
-     - Label for the external ID field.
+     - Label used to describe the external ID field.
    * - ``EXTERNAL_ID_PROMPT``
      - string
      - ``"Please enter your MTurk Worker ID.
 You can find this on your MTurk dashboard."``
-     - Instructions shown above the ID input field.
+     - Instructions to fully override the external ID prompt.

 Completion Settings
 -------------------